Environment policy

 Our employees

-We will continue to promote sustainability, environmental awareness and engagement across the Society.
+We will continue to promote sustainability, environmental awareness and engagement across Coventry Building Society.
 We will educate our colleagues through delivering best practice examples whilst at work and at home.
-Continue to empower our Environmental Advocates to take action against climate change and provide local support; such as running local awareness campaigns aligned to our sustainability strategy.
-To enable all colleagues to develop skills, knowledge and values that promote and encourage behaviour in support of a sustainable environment.
+We will continue to empower our Environmental Advocates to take action against climate change and provide local support; such as running local awareness campaigns aligned to our sustainability strategy, to enable all colleagues to develop skills, knowledge and values that promote and encourage behaviour in support of a sustainable environment.

 Our suppliers and contractors

-We will engage with suppliers and contractors to ensure that goods and services meet the Society’s expectations in terms of environmental standards and work with them to deliver change.
+We will engage with suppliers and contractors to ensure that goods and services meet Coventry Building Society’s expectations in terms of environmental standards and work with them to deliver change.
 We will continue to partner with a third party to undertake sustainability assessments for both existing suppliers and new sourcing activities.
-We are committed to achieving ISO 20400, the globally recognised standard for sustainable procurement, by 2023.
+In 2023, we were accredited with ISO 20400, the globally recognised standard for sustainable procurement.

 Our influence on society